 5. Explanation of the Board of Directors, Supervisory Committee and Independent Directors to abnormal opinions from accounting firm □ Applicable □ √ Not Applicable 6.
-Explanation on the changes of accounting policy, accounting estimates, estimation method compared with that of last year ☐ Applicable ☐ ✓ Not Applicable There was no change of accounting policy, accounting estimates, estimation method during the reporting period.7.
-Explanation on major accounting errors that shall be restated during the reporting period 3 □ Applicable □ √ Not Applicable There was no major accounting erro r that shall be restated during the reporting period.
-8. Explanation on consolidated scop ☐ Applicable ☐ √ Not Applicable e change compared with that of last year There was no change on consolidate ed scope in the reporting period.
-Appointment or Dismissal of Acco Current accounting firm unting Firm Name PricewaterhouseCoopers Zhong Tian CPAs LLP 1,90 Consecutive years offering audit services 1: Names of signed accountants Ye Jun, Xiong Huanwei hareholders' Meeting, JMC agreed to appoint 2018 C-SOX auditor.
+Explanation on the changes of acmethod compared with that of last yellow Applicable □ √ Not Applicable counting policy, accounting estimates, estimation ear There was no change of accounting during the reporting period. policy, accounting estimates, estimation method period errors that shall be restated during the reporting □ Applicable □ √ Not Applicable There was no major accounting error r that shall be restated during the reporting period. □ Applicable □ √ Not Applicable e change compared with that of last year There was no change on consolidate ed scope in the reporting period.
+9. Appointment or Dismissal of According firm PricewaterhouseCoopers Zhong Tian CPAs LLP Compensation (RMB'000) 1,900 Consecutive years offering audit services 1: Names of signed accountants Ye Jun, Xiong Huanwei · hareholders' Meeting, JMC agreed to appoint 2018 C-SOX auditor.
 In 2016, JMC paid RMB 550 10.
-Suspension and Termination of L ☐ Applicable ☐ ✓ Not Applicable Listing after Annual Report Disclosed 11.
-Related Matters regarding Bankruptcy □ Applicable □ √ Not Applicable There was no matter involving bankruptcy during the reporting period.
-12. Major Litigation or Arbitration □ Applicable □ √ Not Applicable There was no major litigation or arbitration during the reporting period. , 0 tration during the reporting period.
+Suspension and Termination of L ☐ Applicable ☐ ✓ Not Applicable isting after Annual Report Disclosed 11.
+Related Matters regarding Bankru ☐ Applicable ☐ ✓ Not Applicable There was no matter involving bankru 12.
+Major Litigation or Arbitration □ Applicable □ √ Not Applicable There was no major litigation or arbit ration during the reporting period.